JackWalpole/splitwavepy/docs/real_data.rst

 Now we have prepared data we are ready to measure splitting.

-First read the shear plane components (horizontals in this case) into a *Pair* object.
+First read the shear plane components (horizontals in this case) into a *Data* object.

 .. nbplot::